sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 ![Items vs cost by month](images/sql_09_items_vs_cost_by_month.png)

 Items grew from 2.48 million in April 2025 to 2.52 million in March 2026, up 1.7 per cent, essentially flat across the year.
 Total cost, by contrast, held steady between £7.0 million and £7.9 million a month through December 2025, then dropped sharply to £4.78 million in January 2026 and stayed low for the rest of the period, a fall of 35.6 per cent from April to March.
-This is a genuine step-change rather than a gradual trend, and it is flagged in this project as an open question rather than a forced explanation.
+This is a genuine step change rather than a gradual trend, and it is flagged in this project as an open question rather than a forced explanation.
 The two most likely causes, a pricing or tariff change, or a shift towards generic alternatives, cannot be distinguished using this dataset alone.

 ---